 What are some of the consequences?

-Lead is a horrible material that will have all sorts of bad consequences when it’s entering the body.
-You’re not talking about a seasonal flu that will affect you for a little bit of time before it passes, and you’re once again feeling great.
+Lead is a horrible material when it enters the body.
+It will have all sorts of bad consequences.
+You’re not talking about the seasonal flu that will affect you for a little time before it passes.

-It may seem negligible to do these blood tests for your kids, right?
-After all, you are making them eat the organically grown vegetables from your backyard, without realizing that those are the exact reasons why they’re facing the difficulties that they’re facing.
+It may seem unimportant to do these blood tests for your children, right?
+After all, you make them eat the organically grown vegetables from your backyard.
+That is, without realizing that those vegetables are the exact reasons why they are facing those difficulties.

-While it may not be possible to do much to revert the exposure that has already happened, you showing up on this page and learning about the dangers of lead is a good first step.
+It may not be possible to revert the exposure that has already happened.
+But reading this page and learning about the dangers of lead is at least a good first step.

-It will also be able to guide your future actions, and be able to allow them to live a safer life in the future.
+It will also be able to help you in your next actions and allow you and your family to live a safer life in the future.

-It’s easy to buy a bunch of soil with the intention of planting your aspiring vegetable garden there rather than having to rely on the soil in your garden not having been contaminated over time with various pollutants, not even just limited to the possibility that it contains dangerous levels of lead in it.
-When you are buying high quality soil from a reliable supplier, you’re making sure that you aren’t accidentally exposing your family to a bunch of danger, unknowingly.
+It’s easy to buy a load of soil for your aspiring vegetable garden rather than relying on the soil in your garden.
+That way, you avoid any contamination over time with various pollutants.
+When you buy high-quality soil from a reliable supplier, you ensure that you are not exposing your family to danger.

 So, who is especially at risk?

-Although we would love to say that there aren’t specific people in the population that are more at risk than others, reality is that there is a lot of public housing that has unfortunately been built at a time where lead was added to paint because it increased durability, and where the health of the inhabitants was perhaps not the primary driver when it came to making decisions on which materials to use for the construction.
-Therefore, if you do live in public housing, we very much encourage you to take steps to figure out when it was built and make sure that the necessary testing was done, especially when paint is starting to show issues.
+We would love to say that no specific group in the population is more at risk than others.
+The reality is that a lot of public housing has unfortunately been built at a time when lead was added to paint.
+The reason is that it increased durability.
+The health of the inhabitants was often not taken into consideration when making decisions on materials to use for the construction.

 Are you a landlord?

 If you are a landlord, there are also other things that you should be making sure you are doing.
-Although you may be ready to accept the risk of living in the house yourself, we do recommend that you have a contractor come by with either the 3M lead tests that we sell or an XRF testing device, so that you can ensure that you are in compliance.
+Perhaps you may be ready to accept the risk of living in the house yourself.
+But if you are renting out the unit, you should be certain of its condition.
+Therefore, we recommend that you have a contractor come by with either the 3M lead tests that we sell or an XRF testing device.

-When you are a landlord renting out a piece of property, the question at hand isn’t just whether or not you feel sufficiently safe living there, but also whether or not you are in fact providing the necessary information to a potential tenant that they are required to have.
+When you are a landlord renting out your property, the question isn’t just whether you feel sufficiently safe living there yourself.
+It is also whether or not you are providing the necessary information to a new tenant that they are required to have.

-Our recommendations are always that you reach out to your local building community and figure out what their requirements are since there are certain states that are a lot more strict than others.
-It is not uncommon for landlords to get fined significant amounts of money when they don’t stay in compliance with the relevant laws.
-What that could mean is that you have a rental property that you are renting out and that you are making a nice amount of money from, but without knowing about it, you end up getting a fine for $10,000 in 5 years when your state changes their focus on going after people that have not been complying.
-Yes, that definitely does happen.
-You could even end up with a fine as large as $37,500 if you choose not to be in compliance.
+Our recommendations are always to reach out to your local building community and investigate their requirements.
+Certain states are much more strict than others.
+It is not uncommon for landlords to get fined significant amounts of money when they don’t comply with the relevant laws.
+Suppose you imagine that you have a property which you are renting out and making a nice return on money from.
+If you are not complying with the local legislation, you may get a considerable fine.
+Sometimes, a state starts looking into cases where the landlords have not provided the necessary documentation.
+In those situations, you could even get a fine as large as $37,500.

 Being a landlord means financial gains